Easing Coughing at Night Top pressure Points Naturally - Kaizen Health group

 How to Apply:

-• Use your thumb to apply steady pressure to this point for 1-2 minutes.
+• Press the point using your thumb for 1–2 minutes.

 This technique not only helps soothe the throat but also encourages relaxation, which is essential for a good night’s sleep.